phenomen21/face_recognition_pet_project/README.md

 The app also searches the celebrity whose face is most similar (by means of cosine distance between corresponding embeddings) to the person on the photo provided.

-To use the app you can first clone the repository with **git clone**, and next build a Docker container by this command:
+To use the app you can first clone the repository with **git clone**, and next build a Docker container by this command (inside newly created folder):
 ```
 docker build . -t <container_tag>
 ```